 "Benchmark Data" means data either uploaded to or retrieved from a Caseware Program or a Template;

 "Caseware" means Caseware International Inc. or an Affiliate, as indicated in an Order Form;

-"Caseware Cloud App" means content, algorithms and instructions offered by way of the internet in conjunction with other Services which increase the ease and efficiency of use of Services and/or assists Customers to adapt use of Services to the Customer's particular needs and all Enhancements, modifications, adaptations, translations thereof and derivations there from whether in tangible form or not;
+"Caseware Cloud App" means content, algorithms and instructions offered by way of the internet in conjunction with other Services which increase the ease and efficiency of the use of Services and/or assist Customers to adapt the use of Services to the Customer's particular needs and all Enhancements, modifications, adaptations, translations thereof and derivations therefrom whether in tangible form or not;

 "Caseware Program" means those Caseware software applications that are specified in the applicable Order Form;

-"Caseware SLA" means means the service level agreement related to Services, as may be updated by Caseware from time to time and published at https://www.caseware.com/ca/support/cloud/service-level-agreement;
+"Caseware SLA" means the service level agreement related to Services, as may be updated by Caseware from time to time and published at https://docs.caseware.com/;

 "Cloud Infrastructure" means those computing devices, including servers, networking equipment, data storage devices, and associated software used in the provision of the Cloud Services;